haridas/haridas.github.com/src/articles/is-lottery-prediction-possible.md

  \end{array}
 $$

-To put this number in to a context, let's take another study done to identify the cancer risk due to smoking [[link]] [2], According to their study they estimates 1 in 10 men and 1 in 8 women in India can expect develop cancer of any form, in their life span after the age of 35 year.
+To put this number into context, let's take another study done to identify the cancer risk due to smoking [[link]] [2], According to their study they estimates 1 in 10 men and 1 in 8 women in India can expect to develop cancer of any form, in their life span after the age of 35 year.
 This means getting cancer is way higher chance than winning a lottery.